-- 1. A copy of the literary text assigned for the day, - 2. writing implements, and - 3. paper for taking notes, drafting responses to texts, and drawing pictures.
+- 1. A copy of the literary text assigned for the day - 2.
+Writing implements - 3.
+A pad of paper for taking notes, drafting responses to texts, and drawing pictures

 Technology requirements

 Our section of ENGL 100W will be conducted via Zoom during regularly scheduled class meeting times.
 Students are required to have an electronic device (laptop, desktop or tablet) with a camera and built-in microphone.
 SJSU has a free equipment loan program available for students.
 Students are responsible for ensuring that they have access to reliable Wi-Fi.